Clinical Research Division

 Cord Blood Transplants: Laboratory and clinical research components of the Cord Blood Program, led by Dr. Colleen Delaney, are focused on the development of revolutionary techniques for improving outcomes after cord blood transplantation and changing the standards of care to help prevent infection and speed recovery after transplant or chemotherapy.
 This is being done by harnessing cord blood's lifesaving power.

 Immunotherapy: The Division’s immunotherapy researchers, including Drs.
 Phil Greenberg, Stanley Riddell, and Oliver Press, are spearheading new ways to manipulate T-cell immunity for the treatment of human diseases, and were among the first to develop radioimmunotherapies that could improve outcomes for patients with non-Hodgkin’s lymphoma.
+Learn more about our Program in Immunology.

 Gene therapy: Dr. Hans Peter Kiem’s lab is developing novel stem cell-based treatment strategies for a variety of diseases including glioblastoma and HIV.